 Option 4: While credit protection is weaker and while you cannot “borrow” against an IRA, there are many advantages to rolling your funds to an IRA.
 These include:

-1. Better Investment Options: 401k’s are notoriously limited with their investment options.
+1. Better Investment Choices: 401k’s are notoriously limited with their investment choices.
 IRAs open the investment universe to all mutual funds, individual stocks and bonds, ETFs (my favorite), and thousands and thousands of others.
 You can also hire an investment advisor to manage your IRA if you are unwilling/unable to (like us!).

-3. Can Take Early Distributions From A Roth: Well, technically these aren’t “early” distributions, but you can take money out of the account penalty free if you’re under 59 1/2 years old.
+3. Can Take Early Distributions From A Roth: Well, technically these aren’t “early” distributions, but you can take money out of the account with no withdrawal penalty if you’re under 59 1/2 years old.
 Of course, there are exceptions (contributions vs. earnings, down-payment for your first home, etc.), but the flexibility the account offers is fantastic.

-4. Fewer Rules / Greater Opportunities: 401k’s are heavily regulated, limiting the number of investment opportunities available to those accounts.
-IRAs are standardized by the IRS, allowing multiple brokerages to follow the same rules.
+4. Fewer Rules / Greater Opportunities: 401ks are heavily regulated, limiting the number of investment choices and opportunities available to those accounts.
+IRAs are standardized by the IRS, allowing multiple brokerages to follow the same rollover rules.

 5. Better Beneficiary Selections: IRAs often allow greater flexibility when selecting your beneficiary.
 Many 401ks usually offer only one primary beneficiary.

-6. Consolidation: Most people have 7 careers throughout their lifetime, often leaving old 401k’s behind.
-Keeping your funds within one single acocunt can make your financial life simpler.
+6. Consolidation: Most people have 7 careers throughout their lifetime, often leaving old 401ks behind.
+Keeping your funds within one single account can make your financial life simpler.
 Rolling your 401k into an IRA is a free, tax-advantaged process.

 If you are considering rolling over your 401k and would like guidance on the procedure, we are more than happy to answer any questions you may have.
-Please do not hesitate to contact us.
+Feel free to schedule a time to talk with us.

 While the information presented herein is believed to be accurate, Bull Oak Capital LLC (Bull Oak) makes no express warranty as to the completeness or accuracy, nor can it accept responsibility for errors appearing in the document.
 Bull Oak is under no obligation to notify you of any errors discovered later or of any subsequent changes in opinions.
 Nothing herein should be construed as a recommendation to buy or sell any of these securities.
 It should not be assumed that any of the securities, transactions, or holdings discussed will prove to be profitable in the future or that investment recommendations or decisions Bull Oak makes in the future will be profitable or will equal the investment performance of the securities discussed herein.
 Bull Oak or its employees may have an economic interest in securities mentioned herein.